colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 # When Do You Care - A Thought Exercise
 Imagine your team is maintaining an application that's in production and has a solid user base.
 Let's imagine it's an e-commerce site, something like Amazon.
 Now imagine that you are implementing improvements to the checkout experience to ensure that customers can more easily pay using PayPal.
 The team has been working on the "PayPal Improvement Feature" for several weeks and are getting ready to deploy.
 Black Friday is coming, and you know that it's a huge day for your company and site because of all the specials that you run.
 Your team has been unit testing and they've been running continuous deployment to staging environments and they've demonstrated performance is acceptable through integration testing.
 All systems are a go!

 But suddenly you get a B for some code quality metric.
 Perhaps the team have been getting A's so far - but the latest merged code has some code that could be written in an academically better way.
-Mind you, no tests are failing and integration and performance testing are all green.
+Mind you, no tests are failing, and integration and performance testing are all green.
 What do you do?
 Are you going to deploy?
 Or block the deployment until the team has improved the code quality metric from a B to an A?

 Let's now imagine that your security scans reveal that there is a vulnerability in the latest merged code.
 Do you still deploy, or get the team to fix the vulnerability?